retort-js/retort-js/README.md

 The quickest way to try Retort is in our playground:

-// Link to stackblitz here
+<a href="https://stackblitz.com/fork/github/retort-js/playground?file=retort%2Fscript-template.rt.js&hideNavigation=1&showSidebar=0" style="display: inline-block; background-color: #9146FF; color: white; padding: 10px 20px; text-decoration: none; border-radius: 5px; font-weight: bold">RetortJS Playground</a>

-This will open a project with some example scripts, and a UI where you can run your scripts and see the output of each message in the conversation.
+This will open a development project with an example script you can modify, and a UI where you can run your script and see the output of each message in the conversation.
 You will need to add your own OpenAI api key.

 ### How to run your first Retort script